stuartjwright/fantasy-football-app/api/README.md

 Player

 Represents a real-life football player.
 Has names (first, last, full), club (real-life football team), position (e.g. defender).
 The web app should only have GET access to players.
+No need for time stamps on these as won't be changing.

 Note: this is a slimmed down version of the player data taken from: https://fantasy.premierleague.com/api/bootstrap-static/